ainaimi/ML4CI/syllabus.md

 ## COURSE DESCRIPTION

-This course is focused on the basics behind using machine learning methods for estimating cause-effect relations.
+This doctoral level course is focused on the use of machine learning methods for estimating cause-effect relations in observational and randomized trial data.
+This topic differs from more traditional introductory or intermediate level machine learning courses, which are often focused specifically on predictive analytics.
+In this course, we will cover why inference (statistical and causal) is a challenge when machine learning methods are used to estimate causal effects and obtain valid inference statistics.

 By the end of this course you should have a solid understanding of:

--  The challenges of estimating causal effects with data
+-  The challenges of estimating causal effects with data.
--  When/why one should use machine learning to estimate causal effects
+-  When/why one should use machine learning to estimate causal effects.
--  The challenges of using machine learning methods for estimating causal effects
+-  The curse of dimensionality and how double robust methods can be used to "lift" the curse.
+-  Different types of double robust estimators (targeted minimum loss based estimation, augmented inverse probability weighted estimators, double debiased machine learning estimator).
--  How to estimate causal effects with machine learning methods in R
+-  How to estimate causal effects with machine learning methods using R

 The literature on ML and causal inference is very expansive and complex.
 There are some key essential concepts that are not easy to understand for those with little to no formal technical background.
 The purpose of this course is to help you with your efforts in filling this gap.

+This course **is an applied course.** Some theoretical concepts will be introduced, but in a very accessible, intuitive format.

 ## PRE-REQUISITES